OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 - Custom icons appear in alphabetical order after the built-in icons (which are preceded with "\_")
 - Icon upload is performed using the [`addIcon`](/docs/firmware/touch-panel-esp32.html#add-a-custom-icon) command
 - To upload via MQTT the icon has to be Base64 encoded using one of the following methods;
-  - Use the [OXRS Icon Generator](/tools/icon-generator.html) which generates the required JSON payload ready-to-use
+  - Use the [OXRS Asset Generator](/tools/asset-generator.html) which generates the required JSON payload ready-to-use
   - Use an online converter like [base64encode.org](https://www.base64encode.org/)
   - Use Node-RED [node-red-node-base64](https://flows.nodered.org/node/node-red-node-base64) for automated conversion
 - Ensure there is no extra information added to the Base64 encoded file